cieslarmichal/show-sync/README.md

 ### Step 1: Create Your Profile

 Register for a free account and start building your TV series preferences.
-Search from thousands of shows using our TMDB integration and mark your favorites:
+Search from thousands of shows using our TMDB integration and rate them:

 - **"Love"** for series you're passionate about
 - **"Like"** for shows you'd enjoy watching
+- **"Dislike"** for series you want to avoid in recommendations
-- Add series to your **ignore list** to exclude them from recommendations
+- Add series to your **watchlist** as "not interested" or "want to watch" to control recommendations

-### Step 2: Build Your Preference Foundation
+### Step 2: Build Your Rating Foundation

-The more you add, the better your recommendations.
+The more you rate, the better your recommendations.
 Our AI learns from:

-- Your favorite genres and themes
+- Your rated series and preferred genres
-- Series you've marked as "love" (weighted more heavily)
+- Series you've rated as "love" (weighted highest) and "like" (weighted medium)
-- Shows you want to avoid
+- Series you've rated as "dislike" (helps filter out similar content)
+- Shows on your watchlist (excluded from recommendations)
 - Your unique viewing patterns

 ### Step 3: Create or Join a Watch Room